JavlonAbdumannopovv/react-interview-questions/README.md

    **[⬆ Back to Top](#table-of-contents)**

 282. ### What is the purpose of forward ref in HOCs?
      Refs will not get passed through because ref is not a prop.
-It is handled differently by React just like **key**.
+It handled differently by React just like **key**.
 If you add a ref to a HOC, the ref will refer to the outermost container component, not the wrapped component.
 In this case, you can use Forward Ref API.
 For example, we can explicitly forward refs to the inner FancyButton component using the React.forwardRef API.

      The below HOC logs all props,